thec3uk/new_to_church/README.md

 # Questions

 - How do we want to do videos? - Where will they be hosted? lity for lightbox? - podcasting app = less work for josh
-- Which Content Management system do we want? #1
 - What do we want to pull from CS? #1

 # TODO